justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 An additional advantage of fail-over nodes is that they ensure guaranteed delivery of events published from the Fabric.
 Thus, updates to Aggregates and any Fabric events published as a result are never lost.
 Obviously, cache redundancy and replication are essential features for storing business-critical domain model objects.

-## Event-Driven Fabrics and Domain Events
+### 4.8.2 Event-Driven Fabrics and Domain Events 事件驱动网织和领域事件

 A primary feature of a Fabric is the support of an Event-Driven style, with guaranteed delivery.
 Most Fabrics have built-in eventing of a technical nature, that is, the automatic notification of events that inform about cache-level and entry-level occurrences.
 Those should not be confused with Domain Events.
 For example, a cache-level event informs of happenings such as cache reinitialization, and an entry-level event informs about occurrences such as entry creation and updates.